 Excessive access rights increase the risk of cybersecurity incidents.
-Implementing the principle of least privilege (POLP) can help you significantly limit the attack surface and protect your organization from the financial and reputational losses that may follow a cybersecurity breach.
+Implementing the principle of least privilege (POLP) can help you significantly limit your attack surface and protect your organization from the financial and reputational losses that may follow a cybersecurity breach.

-What is the principle of least privilege and why do you need it?
+What is the principle of least privilege?

 “Least privilege — the principle that a security architecture is designed so that each entity is granted the minimum system resources and authorizations that the entity needs to perform its function.”